 - Combine wheat flour and sooji and add ghee.
 Mix well and knead to tight dough by adding as minimum water as required.
 Keep aside covered with a damp cloth for 15 minutes.

-- Ground coarsely soaked husked split black lentil and fennel seeds separately.
-Then combine both and add coriander powder, Garam Masala, black pepper powder, baking soda and a pinch of salt into it.
+- Now combine ground dal and saunf powder and add coriander powder, Garam Masala, black pepper powder, baking soda and a pinch of salt into it.
 Mix thoroughly and keep aside.

 - Put a deep saucepan on medium heat with oil in it.

-- When oil heats up well add bay leaf, cloves, cinnamon stick, black pepper corns and cumin seeds into it.
+- When oil heats up, add bay leaf, cloves, cinnamon stick, black pepper corns and cumin seeds into it.

-- Sauté for few seconds and add a pinch of asafetida and potatoes mashed coarsely by hands.
+- Sauté for few seconds and add a pinch of hing and potatoes mashed coarsely by hands.
 Stir fry for a minute then add 3 cups of water into the saucepan.

 - Let it boil for 2 or 3 minutes and then add red chili powder, coriander powder, Garam Masala, dry mango powder and salt to taste.

-- Turn off heat and stir in ground green coriander paste, mix well.
+- Turn off the heat and stir in ground green coriander paste.
+Mix well.

-- Put a wok (kadahi) on low medium heat with oil in it for deep frying.
+- Put a kadhai on low-medium heat with enough oil in it for deep frying.

 - Knead the dough once again and divide into 8 or 10 dumplings, roll them to roundels and make small pits by pressing with your thumb.

 - Stuff little amount of bedai filling in pits and cover it with dough from all around.
-Using a greased rolling pin, roll them to thickness of 1/5 inch on greased surface and slide gently in hot oil.
+Using a greased rolling pin and roll stuffed roundels to desired thickness on greased surface.
+Then slide gently into hot oil.

-- Deep fry from both sides flipping over until golden brown and drain out on a plate lined with paper towels to remove excessive oil.
+- Fry from both sides flipping over until golden brown and then drain out on a plate lined with paper towels to remove excessive oil.

-- Reheat the potato curry if required and when done, transfer into a serving bowl.
+- Reheat the potato curry if required and transfer into a serving bowl.

 - Garnish with chopped fresh coriander leaves and chopped green chilies.
-Serve hot bedai with spicy potato curry.
+Serve hot bedai with spicy sabzi.

 Preparation Time: 60 minutes